 - Provide the employer with a detailed notification of the injury.

-Workers’ compensation provides benefits such as paying the cost of medical treatment, recovery of lost wages and compensation for permanent disability.
+Workers' compensation provides payment for the cost of medical treatment, wage loss benefits, and financial compensation for permanent disability.
 Some states also provide benefits such as vocational retraining and return-to-work programs.
-If a worker dies on the job or due to an occupational disease, some states provide financial benefits to surviving dependents.
+Some states allow the surviving dependents to receive workers' compensation benefits if a worker dies on the job or due to an occupational disease.

 There are several different types of workers' compensation benefits.
 The most common types include: